BeamMP Run On Linux Guide 2025

 Run ONLY the command for your distro or derivative.

-Debian sudo apt install build-essential
+Debian sudo apt install build-essential cmake git

-Fedora sudo dnf install cmake
+Fedora sudo dnf group install development-tools git cmake

-Arch sudo pacman -S cmake
+Arch sudo pacman -S base-devel git cmake

-Now with dependency hell out of the way, lets get to the fun stuff where you see lots of test fly up the terminal window like a real cool developer.
+With all that done, we get to the fun stuff where you see lots of test fly up the terminal window like a real cool developer.

 cmake -DCMAKE_BUILD_TYPE=Release . -B bin -DCMAKE_TOOLCHAIN_FILE="~/vcpkg/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-linux